Lee Plaza (Detroit): Restoration

 In February 2019, the city of Detroit announced plans to sell Lee Plaza to a joint venture of the Roxbury Group and Ethos Development Partners for $350,000, that will redevelop the building into 180 residential units and retail.
 Construction on the first phase of the $60 million project is expected to start in 2022.
 This first phase would rehab nine floors into 117 apartments for income-eligible seniors.

 On January 20, 2022, a more formal detailed explanation of the restoration of the building was announced.
 It will be a multi-year, multi-phase development.
 Phase 1, at $59 million, will restore the first floor main lobby, and create 117 affordable senior apartments on floors 2 through 10, with completion scheduled for 2024.
 Phase 2, at $20 million, would create 60 to 70 market-rate apartments on floors 11 through 16 with an anticipated 2025 completion date.

-As of September 28, 2023, they have put up a new fence, sealed up entrances and have started replacing windows on the outside.
+As of September 28, 2023, preliminary work had started including a new fence, sealed up entrances and replacement windows.

+The formal groundbreaking for the restoration took place on May 13, 2025.